spyder-ide/spyder-api-docs/docs/plugin_development.rst

 * ``setup.py``.
-  It helps you install, package and distribute your plugin with ``setuptools``, the standard for distributing Python Modules.
+  It helps you install, package and distribute your plugin with Setuptools, the standard for distributing Python packages.
   In this file the ``entry_points`` parameter of ``setup`` is quite important, as it is what allows Spyder to identify this package as a plugin, and know how to access its functionalities.

 The ``spyder-pomodoro-timer`` folder has the same name you entered when you ran ``cookiecutter``.